DevFrog92/Javascript-study/Javascript-deep-dive.md

   - Wrapper object
   - Global object(`window in  browser` or `global in node`)
 - Chapter22: this
-  - this binding
+  - `this binding`
-  - the difference between this and lexical scope
+  - Difference between this and lexical scope
 - Chapter23: Context
+  - Source code type
+  - Execution context stack